SimpleBus/SimpleBus/Components/DoctrineORMBridge.rst

     $commandBus->addMiddleware($transactionalMiddleware);

-    .. rubric:: Don't call ``flush()`` yourself
-:name: dont-call-flush-yourself

-    Once you have added this middleware, you shouldn't call ``EntityManager::flush()`` manually from inside your command
+.. note:: Once you have added this middleware, you shouldn't call
+    ``EntityManager::flush()`` manually from inside your command
     handlers anymore.